Habits (Stay High): Live performances

 Tove Lo performing "Habits (Stay High)" during the Swedish Sommarkrysset television program in 2014.

-The singer performed "Habits (Stay High)" alongside "Love Ballad", "Out of Mind" and "Not Made For This World" at Swedish radio station P3 on 10 April 2013.
+The singer performed "Habits (Stay High)" alongside "Love Ballad", "Out of Mind" and "Not Made For This World" at Swedish radio station, P3, on 10 April 2013.
 On 7 May, Lo sang the song in a live session for PSL in Sweden.
 Rich Thane of The Line of Best Fit said that, despite the "smoky room and poor light", the performance was "wonderfully emotive".
 On 27 February 2014, Lo performed the track at the Norwegian festival by:Larm.
 The following month, she sang the song alongside "Not on Drugs" and other songs from Truth Serum at the South by Southwest festival.
 On 25 March, the singer held a concert at the Tavastia Club in Helsinki, Finland and performed the track among other material from Truth Serum.
 Lo also sang "Habits (Stay High)" alongside the other songs from Truth Serum and "Run On Love" for her first show in the United Kingdom at Notting Hill Arts Club on 2 April 2014.
-Echoing this thought, Michael Cragg of The Guardian rated the show with four stars out of five and deemed it as "a punchy UK debut".
+Michael Cragg of The Guardian rated the show with four stars out of five and deemed it as "a punchy UK debut".
 Lo performed the same set list at her Hoxton Square Bar & Kitchen show on 6 May 2014.
-On 8 May, the singer sang the track during The Great Escape Festival in the United Kingdom.
+On 8 May, the singer sang the track during the Great Escape Festival in the United Kingdom.

 On 18 June, Lo made her first appearance on US TV when she performed "Habits (Stay High)" on Late Night with Seth Meyers.
 On 1 July, Lo sang it in a live session for The Line of Best Fit.
 In that same month, Lo sang the song alongside "Not on Drugs" on KROQ-FM radio station.
 On 26 July, the singer performed the track on the Sommarkrysset television program in Gröna Lund, Stockholm.
 The following month, Lo appeared on the Conan talk show where she sang the song, as well.
 On 23 September 2014, Lo performed "Habits (Stay High)" while barefoot on Jimmy Kimmel Live! to promote the release of Queen of the Clouds.
 On 17 May 2015, the singer performed the single at the Hangout Music Festival.
 The artist also sang it during Lollapalooza Chile in April 2017, and two months later on her Glastonbury Festival set.
 Lo performed "Habits (Stay High)" during the encore of her tours, the Queen of the Clouds Tour (2015) and the Lady Wood Tour (2017).